-Its findings influence governments, business leaders and even teenage protestors on one of the biggest issues facing the planet.
+Its findings influence governments, business leaders and even young protesters on one of the biggest issues facing the planet: the climate crisis.

-The IPCC publishes summaries for policymakers that are prepared by experts and reviewed, line-by-line in marathon plenary sessions, by UN member states, who must then unanimously approve them.
-These documents guide decision makers.
+The summaries for policymakers they publish with each report are prepared by experts and reviewed line-by-line in marathon plenary sessions by UN member states who must then unanimously approve them.
+These documents guide decision-makers.

 But while the science in the reports themselves is left entirely to the experts, the inclusion of governments in the review process has raised criticisms this lets politicians water down the conclusions.
 For instance, the sixth assessment report on the physical science of climate change did not mention the words "fossil fuels" in its 40-page summary for policymakers because Saudi Arabia successfully lobbied to remove it.

 IPCC authors stress that they can — and do — push back on comments that are not justified by the science.
 Among scientists, the reports are viewed as the most comprehensive and reliable assessments of climate change.

 In 2007, the IPCC was awarded the Nobel Peace Prize.